profit first overview

 Every day, we open our accounts and look.

-Profit First is a system built around our natural entrepreneurial behavior to manage our finances through bank accounts.
-This is essentially the envelope system, modernized by creating several accounts dedicated to specific functions in our business.
+Profit First is a system built around our natural entrepreneurial behavior.
+It involves managing our finances through bank accounts.
+This is essentially the envelope system, modernized by creating several accounts dedicated to specific business functions.

 At a basic level, Profit First teaches five foundational checking accounts: